-Cherrywood Fabrics challenged quilters to take inspiration from artist Bob Ross to create unique quilts using a limited color palette of their gorgeous hand dyed fabric.
+Cherrywood Fabrics challenged quilters to take inspiration from Princess Diana to create unique quilts using a limited color palette of their gorgeous hand dyed fabric.
 Artists were encouraged to push themselves creatively, think outside the box and create new fiber art.
-We are pleased to have this exhibit as part of our Quiltfest.
+We are pleased to be one of the first quilt shows to display this exhibit.

 Fabrics for the Cherrywood "Diana" challenge will be available for purchase at the Pins and Promotions table.

 The Fort Vancouver Tapestry is a surface design embroidered wool-on-linen textile narrative of the history of Clark County, Washington.
 We ar e proud to again be able to exhibit this amazing piece of Clark County history.

 The Art Quilt Group was formed in 2005 and includes a collection of immensely talented women who are willing and happy to share their expertise.
 We have learned and experimented with fabrics, paints, beads, yarns, stamps, buttons, metal, paper, cord, bleach, and inks.
 And we’ve have had so much fun in the process.

 The group will exhibit a recent challenge to create quilt that includes a black and white 4-patch.

 The Experimentalists challenged themselves to make two 12” blocks.
 One is a traditional quilt block in black and white; the other is a modern color take on it.

 by Patricia Rushford

 The Trails End Machine Quilters are a group of long- ,mid-arm and domestic machine quilters.
 We gather together to share ideas, support, teach and learn from each other.